 But most importantly, there is scientific research that backs this up.
 Enzyme activity is one of the best ways to measure nutritional degradation in juice over time.
 And as it turns out, the enzyme activity in juice from many different types of juicing machines actually remains very high for several days after juicing.

-Tip: Organic carrots have twice the amylase enzyme activity as conventional carrots.
+Tip: Organic carrots were found to have twice the amylase enzyme activity as conventional carrots.
 Another reason why organic produce is best, if you can get it.

 “High-speed juicing creates heat that destroys the nutrients in juice”

 Also not true.
-High speed juicers do not cook the juice.
+High speed juicers do not get hot enough to “cook” the juice.
 Enzyme activity has been found to be very high in juices from all different types of juicing machines, but some are a little higher than others.
 I used a high speed masticating juicer and I know lots of natural survivors who used high-speed and centrifugal juicers.
 Centrifugal juicers do tend to oxidize the juice a bit more, but this really only affects how long the juice will keep.
 If you are drinking it the same day it really doesn’t matter.

-I’m sure some natural health enthusiasts will be shocked by these claims, but before you attack the keyboard to argue with me, see this unbiased analysis conducted by Michael Donaldson PhD at the Hallelujah Acres Foundation.
+I’m sure some natural health enthusiasts will be shocked by these claims, but before you attack the keyboard to argue with me, see this analysis of many popular juicers conducted by Michael Donaldson PhD at the Hallelujah Acres Foundation.

 “Can you make juice with a Vitamix, Blendtec, Nutribullet, etc.”

-No. Blenders do not extract the juice from the pulp, like when you squeeze an orange.
+No. When you squeeze an orange, you extract the juice from the pulp.
+Blenders do not do that.
 Blenders make smoothies.
 Smoothies are sometimes referred to as blended juice or blenderized juice, but it’s definitely not the same thing.
-Extracted juice goes right into your bloodstream and requires very little digestive energy, which is why it is beneficial for cancer patients.
+Extracted juice goes right into your bloodstream and requires very little digestive energy, and you can consume a lot of it, which is why it is beneficial for cancer patients.

 “What about store bought juice?”